AdaChicas3/Ada-Chicas-CNU/_posts/2022-01-31-review-post.md

   Taking a first look at the project, you notice very small issues.
-Although, the website is very interactive and filled with maps and small details about the witches, it appears to be far too much.
-Each tent on the map provides place of death, gender, occupation, etc., but we recieve a lack of context to go with the interactions of each map on the site.
-The names on the map are linked to a '_more info_' option where the link takes you to another site connected to The University of Edinburhg resulting in a bigger text format of details provided on the map.
-This is an excellent way to demonstrate the following information on the maps but adding another tagged link to more on the investigaions could lead to a bigger interest and following for the project.
+Although the website is very interactive and filled with maps and small details about the witches, it appears to be far too much.
+Each tent on the map provides a place of death, gender, occupation, etc., but we receive a lack of context to go with the interactions of each map on the site.
+The names on the map are linked to a 'more info' option where the link takes you to another site connected to The University of Edinburgh resulting in a bigger text format of details provided on the map.
+This is an excellent way to demonstrate the following information on the maps but adding another tagged link on the investigation could lead to a bigger interest and following for the project.